WennderSantos/wenndersantos.github.io/_posts/2017-02-19-some-tips-to-make-your-build-runs-faster.md

 When your build is running, open the task manager.
 You will see a process called **Antimalware Service Executable** using almost 100% of the computer process.

+## Disable windows defender for the project folders
+  Still on windows defender, add an verification exclusion to the project folders.

+## Disable windows defender for the some .exes
+  If you are on you developement machine, add an verification exclusion to devenv.exe process.
+In build machine, add and exclusion to MSBuild.exe process.

 <a name="references"></a>
 ## References